Joshfindit/ESP32-PICO-D4_MQTT-LED-Board/README.md

 # ESP32-PICO-D4_MQTT-LED-Board

+## Plan

-Function: Create a portable board that powers 1-4 LEDS (From a single LED channel to RGBW)
+ Create a portable board that:

+- Powers 1-4 LEDS (From a single LED channel to RGBW)
+- Communicates via MQTT
+- Supports using a momentary pushbutton and rotary encored for on/off/brightness
+- Has a usb-chargable battery for portability